Cultivate Customer Loyalty

 Keep a “Client” Mindset

 It’s NOT a B2B vs. B2C thing.
 Think about it:

 Customer = person that purchases a product or service (i.e., “transactional”)

 Client = person who engages the personal services/advice of another (i.e., “relational”)

 Forging a long-term relationship with your buyers, providing them ongoing advice for the future, making an emotional connection, and looking for opportunities to offer or provide additional value, advice or services to them, are all effective tactics for keeping them as engaged long-term clients instead of transaction-focused customers.
-And establishing a practice of routinely referring to your buyers as “clients” rather than “customers” will help serve as a constant reminder of those relationship-building business objectives to boost client loyalty to your business and your brand.
+And establishing a practice of routinely referring to your buyers as “clients” rather than “customers” will help serve as a constant reminder of those relationship-building business objectives to boost better customer loyalty strategies to your business and your brand.